TousakaJ/gray-scott-sim-G18/README.md

-# Professional Skills Coursework 1 - Group 18
+# Professional Skills Coursework 1 - Group 18 - BOOST Version

 This repository contains the first coursework for the Professional Skills course.
 The main file in this coursework is `gs.cpp`, a C++ programme that simulates the Gray-Scott model, a reaction-diffusion system.